|

 Does iHikeGPS require a cellular data plan? |

 Many iOS devices have a built in GPS receiver, and will work very well with iHikeGPS even if you do not have a cellular data plan.
 The confusion comes about because the GPS receiver and the cellular radios are both included in the same package.
 If one buys an iOS device without the cellular radios, then he doesn't get the GPS receiver either.
 But the GPS receiver and the cellular radios can work independently.
 When the GPS receiver is first turned on by an App requesting to use it, if you have a cellular plan and a network connection, the GPS receiver will use information that it gets over the network connection to more quickly lock onto the GPS satellites.
 But if there is no cellular plan, the GPS receiver will get that necessary information directly from the GPS satellites, which can take a minute or two (just a like a separate GPS unit would).
-Once the GPS receiver is locked onto the satellites, it does not use the cellular plan at all, and its performance is identical whether you have a cellular plan or not.
+Once the GPS receiver is locked onto the satellites, it does not use the cellular plan at all, and its performance is identical whether you have a cellular plan or not. |

 Will iHikeGPS work on the iPad? |

 Yes, iHikeGPS is a native iPad App, with full support for the Retina display in the newer iPads.
 Apple installs a GPS chip in the WiFi+Cellular versions of the iPad.
 Thus, all features of iHikeGPS work with these iPads.
 The WiFi-only versions do NOT have a GPS chip, but map download and viewing is still supported by iHikeGPS.
-To access all functions of our software with a WiFi-only iPad, add an Apple-approved external GPS receiver.
+To access all functions of our software with a WiFi-only iPad, add an iOS-compatible external GPS receiver. |

 Will iHikeGPS work on the iPod touch? |

 Yes, iHikeGPS works on the iPod touch.
 The iPod touch does NOT have a GPS chip, but map download and viewing is still supported by iHikeGPS.
-To access all functions of our software with an iPod touch, add an Apple-approved external GPS receiver.
+To access all functions of our software with an iPod touch, add an iOS-compatible external GPS receiver. |

 Can iHikeGPS use an external GPS receiver? |

 Yes.
-There are some Apple-approved external GPS receivers available for iOS devices.
-These can offer improved GPS performance over the built-in GPS chip, or full functioning for those Wi-Fi only devices which do not have an internal GPS chip.
+There are some iOS-compatible external GPS receivers available.
+These can offer improved GPS performance over the built-in GPS chip, or full functioning for those Wi-Fi only devices which do not have an internal GPS chip. |

 I want to plan a hike before I leave home.
 How do I look at a map for somewhere other than my current location? |